Wedding Day Tips

 CONFETTI

-IMPORTANT - check with your wedding venue what confetti is allowed
+First thing to do is check with your wedding venue what confetti is allowed and where is it allowed, especially indoors.

 2. Fresh Flower Petals - Large fresh petals also works really well.
-With this I recommend you go to the supermarket a day or two before your wedding and buy lots of bunches that have colourful petal flowers and individually pull the petals of yourselves into a basket.
+If you have a florist or maybe even a guest that is supplying your flowers, the main tip is larger petals the better.
+Often I recommend you go to the supermarket a day or two before your wedding and buy lots of bunches that have colourful petal flowers and individually pull the petals of yourselves into a basket.

 Confetti tunnel

-Make sure to stop half way down the confetti line for a kiss.
+• One image I think really works well is to stop half way down the confetti line for a kiss

 THE DRESS